aantron/ocaml.org/data/planet/lpw25/an-alternative-to-camlp4---part-1.md

 transformers.</p>

 <p>In order to make this transition easy, work must also be done to provide tools
-for manipulating OCaml&rsquo;s AST and parsing quotations.
+for manipulating OCaml’s AST and parsing quotations.
 It would also be worthwhile trying to normalise some of the stranger corners of the OCaml syntax tree.
 This will make writing AST transformers simpler and more robust</p>

-<p>Finally, the &ldquo;-ppx&rdquo; option must be integrated into the many OCaml build
+<p>Finally, the “-ppx” option must be integrated into the many OCaml build
 systems.</p>

 <h4>Join the discussion</h4>